StoryCorps

-StoryCorps is an American non-profit organization whose mission is to record, preserve, and share the stories of Americans from all backgrounds and beliefs.
+StoryCorps is an American non-profit organization which aims to record, preserve, and share the stories of Americans from all backgrounds and beliefs.
+Its mission statement is "to help us believe in each other by illuminating the humanity and possibility in us all—one story at a time".
 StoryCorps grew out of Sound Portraits Productions as a project founded in 2003 by radio producer David Isay.
 Its headquarters are located in the Fort Greene neighborhood of Brooklyn, New York.